PureStorage-OpenConnect/py-pure-client/docs/index.rst

    :hidden:

    installation
-   pure1_quick_start
+   quick_start
+   fa_reference
    pure1_reference
    changelog

 Overview
 --------

-The Python package has clients that use the Pure1, FlashArray, and FlashBlade APIs.
-Currently, only Pure1 is supported; FlashArray and FlashBlade will be added in the future.
+This Python package provides clients that use the Pure1 and FlashArray REST APIs.

-The Pure1 client gives a simple interface to the Pure1 Manage public API.

 :doc:`installation`
   Steps for installing the Python package.

-:doc:`pure1_quick_start`
+:doc:`quick_start`
-  A quick start guide for the Pure1 client.
+  A quick start guide for the Python clients.

+:doc:`fa_reference`
+  A glossary of all interfaces and models used by the FlashArray client.

 :doc:`pure1_reference`
-  A glossary of all interfaces and models used by Pure1.
+  A glossary of all interfaces and models used by the Pure1 client.

 Requirements